Take it or leave it…

 Using Evaboot is an easy way to build email lists from Sales Navigator.

-Another benefit of Evaboot is that the tool will aslo automatically convert Sales Navigator URLs into Linkedin URLs
+Another benefit of Evaboot is that the tool automatically converts Sales Navigator URLs into LinkedIn URLs.

-Ok so you made your first searches, extracted the results…
+Ok, so you made your first searches and extracted the results…

 Great.